okviz/okviz.github.io/contributing.md

     At this point, click on the source control icon, select the ellipsis button, choose ***Branch***, then ***Delete Branch...***, and select the patch branch name.

-    > **IMPORTANT** Do not delete the patch branch until the PR has been approved or closed.
+    > **IMPORTANT**: Do not delete the patch branch until the PR has been approved or closed.

     <img src="assets/images/contributing/delete-local-branch.png" width="600">